Updated on August 24, 2022

 If your marriage is falling apart and you are considering filing for divorce, you need to understand that there are two types of divorce in Texas: contested and uncontested.
 There are several differences between these two types of divorce.
 In addition, the steps involved in filing for a contested or uncontested divorce in Texas can vary.

-What is a Contested Divorce?
+What Is a Contested Divorce?

 As its name implies, a contested divorce means that spouses have one or more contested issues.
 In many divorce cases, it is impossible to reach an agreement on all issues to file for an uncontested divorce.

-When getting a divorce, spouses may agree on the division of property, alimony, and child support but may disagree on child custody.
+For example, when getting a divorce, spouses may agree on the division of property, alimony, and child support but may disagree on child custody.
 Since there is at least one contested issue, the spouses would need to file for a contested divorce.

-What is an Uncontested Divorce?
+What Is an Uncontested Divorce?

 Pursuing an uncontested divorce means that the spouses have to reach an agreement regarding alimony, child support, child custody, and the division of community property and debt.
 When you and your spouse agree on all divorce-related issues, you can pursue an uncontested divorce, which is usually a cheaper and faster alternative to a contested divorce.

-In other words, the main difference between contested and uncontested divorces is that contested divorces usually involve court battles and require more time, money, and patience to be resolved compared to uncontested divorces.
+The main difference between contested and uncontested divorces is that contested divorces usually involve court battles and require more time, money, and patience to be resolved compared to uncontested divorces.

 1. File an Original Petition for Divorce

-The first step is to file an Original Petition for Divorce regardless of the type of divorce you pursue.
+The first step in the divorce process is filing an Original Petition for Divorce, regardless of the type of divorce you pursue.
 The petition initiates the divorce process.

-2. Serving the Other Spouse
+2. Serve the Other Spouse

-The spouse who filed the Original Petition for Divorce is officially known as the Petitioner, while the other spouse is called the Respondent.
-The second step in the divorce process is to serve the Respondent with a copy of the petition.
+The second step in the divorce process is to serve the Respondent with a copy of the petition.The spouse who filed the Original Petition for Divorce is officially known as the Petitioner, while the other spouse is called the Respondent.

-If spouses are seeking a contested divorce, the Respondent is usually served divorce papers through a sheriff or process server.
+If spouses are seeking a contested divorce, the Respondent is usually served with divorce papers through a sheriff or process server.
 When pursuing an uncontested divorce, the parties can sign a Waiver of Service to speed up the divorce process.

-4. Exchanging Documents and Information (Discovery)
+4. Exchange Documents and Information (Discovery)

 Discovery is a formal pre-trial process during which each spouse obtains evidence, documents, and information from the other spouse.
 The spouses exchange documents and information according to the procedural rules established by Texas law.
 Read more about the kinds of information that is exchanged by reading “The 5 Most Common Types of Discovery.”

 Discovery plays a critical role in contested divorces.
-In uncontested divorces, on the other hand, spouses may agree to an informal process to exchange the necessary information and information with the help of an attorney to make the process less expensive and time-consuming.
+In uncontested divorces, on the other hand, spouses may agree to an informal process to exchange the necessary documents and information with the help of an attorney to make the process less expensive and time-consuming.

-5. Attending a Temporary Order Hearing
+5. Attend a Temporary Order Hearing

 When seeking a contested divorce, spouses will usually attend a temporary order hearing to address issues on a short-term basis.
 During the hearing, a judge will establish the rules that both spouses must follow while the divorce case is pending.

 Typically, temporary order hearings are not necessary in uncontested divorce cases because the spouses agree on all issues of their divorce and do not need a judge to make decisions for them.

-6. Attending a Final Hearing
+6. Attend a Final Hearing

-Deciding all of the contested issues; and
+Deciding all of the contested issues

-Issuing a Final Decree of Divorce.
+Issuing a Final Decree of Divorce

 In uncontested divorces, the parties do not need to attend a final hearing because they will agree on the terms of the divorce without a judge (though they still need approval from the judge to finalize the divorce).
-The spouses need a lawyer to draft a final decree of divorce for it to be approved by the judge.
+The spouses need a lawyer to draft a Final Decree of Divorce for it to be approved by the judge.

-Speak with a Divorce Attorney
+Speak with a Coryell County Divorce Attorney

 Since contested divorces generally take longer than uncontested ones and cost much more money, you need a skilled attorney to help you and your spouse reach a mutually beneficial agreement to file for an uncontested divorce.